Deltares-research/AIHydroPoints.jl/README.md

 ## Status

-Currently the three modules tide, surge and interaction are working.
-There are a few succesful models.
-However, the code is still messy.
-We're working on improvements to the code, but it's still not working again and many scripts still use old routines.
+The wave model (`train_waves.jl`) is working end-to-end using the library code in `src/`.
+Unit tests pass for wind stress, tidal constituents and the wave training pipeline.
+The tide, surge and interaction models are working but their training scripts have not yet been updated to use the new `src/` library.

 ## Intended workflow for training